 Raman Spectroscopy

-We work closely with Horiba Scientific, Renishaw, Thermo, Bruker, Edinburgh Instruments, Jasco and WITec.
+We work closely with Horiba Scientific, Renishaw, Thermo Fisher, Bruker, Edinburgh Instruments, Jasco and WITec.

-Here are links to just some of the spectrometers we are compatible with.
-Click on the links to be taken directly to the specific page for Raman at each of these companies.
+Please find below links to some of the spectrometers we are compatible with.
+(Click on the links to be connected directly to Raman information at each company).

 XploRA